Christopher Cross: Second album

 Cross's second album, Another Page (1983), produced "All Right", "No Time for Talk", and "Think of Laura".
 "All Right" was used by CBS Sports for its highlights montage following the 1983 NCAA Division I men's basketball tournament, while "Think of Laura" is used as a reference to characters on the soap opera General Hospital.
-Against his wishes, ABC used his song in this context; however, he has stated that he wrote "Think of Laura" not in reference to the television characters, but to celebrate the life of Denison University college student Laura Carter who was killed when she was struck by a stray bullet.
-Cross has stated on his social media platforms that he felt it was inappropriate for ABC/General Hospital to use the song against his wishes and those of Carter's family.
+Against his wishes, ABC used his song in this context.
+He has stated that he wrote "Think of Laura" not in reference to the television characters, but to celebrate the life of Denison University college student Laura Carter, who was killed when she was struck by a stray bullet.

+Cross has stated on his social media platforms that he felt it was inappropriate for ABC/General Hospital to use the song against his wishes and those of Carter's family, but the short clips of the song were considered permissible fair use and helped record sales as well.
 Another Page sold well, getting Gold certification.
 He also co-wrote and sang the song "A Chance For Heaven" for the 1984 Summer Olympic Games.